jkquigley/numerate/README.md

 ![Initial Condition](figures/initial-condition.png)

 ## Lax-Wendroff
 The Lax-Wendroff scheme gives the below results (orange) overlayed with the exact solution (blue).
+The temporal index is denoted as $n$.
 ![Lax-Wendroff](figures/lax-wendroff-anim.gif)

 ## Van Leer Flux Limiter
 The van Leer flux liniter gives the below results (orange) overlayed with the exact solution (blue).
+The temporal index is denoted as $n$.
 ![Van Leer](figures/flux-limiter-van-leer-anim.gif)

 ## Sweby Diagram